Benefit-Plan-Standard/benefit-plan-docs/docs/governance/faq.md

 ## What versions will be supported?

 The standard follows semantic versioning.
 Breaking changes increment the major version.
 Minor versions add new optional fields or modules.
 Patch versions fix errors or clarify documentation.
-See the [changelog](../../benefit-plan-schema/docs/changelog.md) for release history.
+See the [Schema Changelog](https://github.com/Benefit-Plan-Standard/benefit-plan-schema/blob/main/docs/changelog.md) for release history.

 ## Can carriers adopt part of the standard?